 Purpose of the Position:

 The primary purpose of the Claims Administrator is to provide efficient, high quality administrative support to the Historic Claims team.
-This includes identifying and recalling claimant files when necessary, managing travel arrangements, supporting proof reading and memo drafting, and all other administrative duties required to deliver an efficient service to claimants.
+This includes identifying, recalling and digitising claimant files, supporting proof reading and memo drafting and other administrative support duties such as managing travel arrangements required to deliver an efficient service to claimants.

-The Information Coordination and Claims Administration teams work closely together and the Claims Administrator may, at times provide support to the Claims Administration team and will therefore need to become familiar with their administrative duties.
+The Claims Administrators work closely with the wider Information Coordination and Administration team providing support and assistance to the work of the Information Coordinators during periods of high demand.

 The Claims Administrator also identifies opportunities for continual improvement and develops recommendations to the Team Leader Administration in developing and maintaining efficient and effective policies and processes.